EMSC-CSEM/webservices101/use_cases/usecase2.md

 5 **Download all moment tensors** for this event
  - Put the unid in the _EVENT ID_ side panel and click on search.
- - Click on the download button on the bottom right corner.
+ - Click on the download button in the bottom right corner.

 5 **Search for felt seismic events** close to this event
  - Go to the [felt reports service](https://www.seismicportal.eu/testimonies-ws/) (called testimonies).